 - Universities demonstrate the skills of graduating nurses and validate nurse refresher courses or skills taught in simulation labs.

-- State nurses associations enhance nurse portability by providing members and regional employers with a nationally accredited skills competency course.
+- State nurses associations enhance nurse portability by providing members and regional employers with a nationally recognized skills competency course.

 Applicants are not required to be an ANCC accredited provider of continuing nursing education.
-Course accreditation is specific to single applicant entities only.
-Note: Individuals successfully completing an accredited Nursing Skills Competency Course are not individually certified in the skill or skill set.
-Individuals successfully completing an accredited Nursing Skills Competency Course have demonstrated competency in the defined skill or skill set.
+Course recognition is specific to single applicant entities only.
+Note: Individuals successfully completing a recognized Nursing Skills Competency Course are not individually certified in the skill or skill set.
+Individuals successfully completing a recognized Nursing Skills Competency Course have demonstrated competency in the defined skill or skill set.

 - Nurses can claim and prove proficiency in their specialized skills, offering a competitive edge in the job market.